Australians rally at Parliament to demand justice for women - WTMJ

 But Morrison said the defamation case was the correct forum to examine the allegations.

-Porters has been on mental health leave since March 3 when he held a news conference denying that he had raped the girl, who has not been named.
+Porter has been on mental health leave since March 3, when he held a news conference denying that he had raped the girl, who has not been named.

 Reynolds has also been on sick leave with a heart condition since Higgins made her allegations.